rmm5t/liquidmetal/README.markdown

   other conditions.
 * The javascript version of the Quicksilver algorithm is case sensitive and doesn't give added weight to camel case strings.
-* To satisfy my own requirements for an upcoming jquery.flexselect plugin

 ## Todo

 * More tests
+* Consider tweaking the scores for "trailing" characters
 * Some abbreviations are capable of yielding multiple scores.
 Return the highest score instead of just the first.
 * See if it's possible to tune the performance further.